-When the presumed father of a child denies parentage, the mother may choose to file a paternity suit.
-The filing of the suit typically compels the individual to submit to a DNA test in order to make that determination and also lays the groundwork for child support and, depending on the circumstances, visitation rights.
-The presumptive father also may file suit if he would like to establish paternity that has been denied by the mother, as can a child, although these are much less common.
+When the presumed father of a child denies parentage, the mother may choose to file a paternity lawsuit.
+The filing typically compels the presumed father to submit to a DNA test in order to make that determination.
+It also lays the groundwork for child support and, depending on the circumstances visitation rights.
+The presumptive father also may file suit if he'd like to establish paternity that has been denied by the mother, as can a child, although these are much less common.

-How is the father of a child legally determined?
+Q: How is the father of a child legally determined?

-Is the biological father the only person who can be legally recognized as the father?
+Q: Is the biological father the only person who can be legally recognized as the father?

-The short answer is no, a man other than the biological father may be legally designated as the father of the child.
-But determining legal paternity can be a complicated problem which attempts to find clarity in circumstances which range from the straightforward to byzantine.
-Making this determination in a paternity suit often involves heated arguments on both sides.
+A: The short answer is no, a man other than the biological father may be legally designated as the father of the child.
+But determining legal paternity can be a complicated problem which attempts to find clarity in circumstances which range from straightforward to downright complex.
+Making this determination in a lawsuit often involves heated arguments on both sides.

-There are several legal classifications of fathers, and once established, paternity is difficult to change and unless there is a private agreement between the father and mother to the contrary, fathers are obligated to pay child support.
+There are several legal classifications of fathers; and once established, paternity is difficult to change and unless there is a private agreement between the father and mother to the contrary, fathers are obligated to pay child support.